alertflex/altprobe/README.md

 The repository includes Alertflex collector and installation scripts for security sensors (Suricata NIDS, Wazuh HIDS, Falco CRS).

-Alertflex project is a cybersecurity solution for automation, continuous monitoring, orchestration, threat detection and response.
-Alertflex works as a Security Event Manager with SOAR capabilities and designed for use in Hybrid IT infrastructure (on-premises and cloud-based).
+Alertflex project is an automation, continuous monitoring, threat detection and response solution.
+The Alertflex works as a Security Event Manager with SOAR functionality for a distributed grid of security sensors and scanners.

+Solution is designed for use in Hybrid IT infrastructure (on-premises and cloud-based), provides a single pane of glass for more than 20 security products (mostly free open-source software), monitors different types of platforms: Windows, Linux, Docker, Kubernetes, Amazon AWS.

 ![](https://github.com/alertflex/altprobe/blob/master/img/dashboard.png)

-For working inside a distributed environment of Hybrid IT, the solution consists of separate software components Collector, Controller, Management Console.
-Alertfle Collector (Altprobe) is placed in the network domain where security sensors are installed (Container Runtime Security, Host IDS, File Integrity Monitor, Network IDS).
-Together with security sensors, Collector logically forms the Remote node.
+For working inside of Hybrid IT environment, the solution consists of distributed software components Collector, Controller, Management Console.
+Alertflex Collector (Altprobe) is placed in the network segment where security sensors are installed (Container Runtime Security, Host IDS, File Integrity Monitor, The Docker Bench for Security, Network IDS).
+Together with security sensors and scanners, Collector logically forms the Remote node.

 ![](https://github.com/alertflex/altprobe/blob/master/img/lld-arch.png)